SlabyG/SlabyGYM/TESTING.md

 Gallery pictures wont load in Incognito mode or on actual mobile devices | The syntax was entered wrong as **"/assets/"** instead of **"assets/"**.
 Syntax corrected by removing the / [Gallery Error](/assets/testings/galleryerror.PNG)
 Gym music | run the ligh house and was giving me 8 errors.
 The syntax in gym music was entered wrong in the audio source as **"/assets/"** instead of **"assets/"**.
 Syntax corrected by removing the /  [Music Error](/assets/testings/syntax-error.PNG)
 Join Us | joinus.html scored 92% for accessibility as message "Form elements do not have associated labels" showed up.
 Fixed by removing the <p> and adding a <label> instead [Accessibility Score](/assets/testings/lighthousejoinus.PNG)
+Book you class Form | after re-coding the bookyour class form i checked to see if the forms were responsive had <form> parent element missing but after introduced i -rechecked the form and it does respond as instructed  [Form test](/assets/testings/joinusformtest.PNG)